jannisbrandt/custom-fields-in-magento-newsletter-subscription/README.md

 ## What you have to do?

 <p align="center">
-1. Change the path to your plugin-file: in this example I use Module_
+1. Change the path to your plugin-file: in this example I use Module_ <br>
-2. Create a Content-Page in Magento
+2. Create a Content-Page in Magento <br>
 3. In the content-area you have to add your custom template: {{block class="Magento\Newsletter\Block\Subscribe" template="Module_FewsletterSubscription::subscribe.phtml"}}
 </p>